EitZei/acme-equipment-manager/README.md

 The system composes of ACME Equipment manager backend application, the frontend application and AWS Dynamo DB database.

-The application servers the static files of frontend application, exposes the REST API to manage the equipment and interacts with the database to persist the data.
+The backend application servers the static files of frontend application, exposes the REST API to manage the equipment and interacts with the database to persist the data.

 ## Discussion

-Not much decisions went into designing the system itself.
-The client-server-database -architecture was more or less dicatated by the requirements.
+Not much decisions went into designing the system level architecture.
+The client-server-database -architecture was more or less dictated by the requirements.
 The DynamoDB was selected as the NoSQL database based on some previous experiences with it although it could be argued that it is not best suited for this kind of workload.

 # Application architecture